Soflateam/Enterprise/README.md

 This project was a practice and proof of concepts to act as an Enterprise level employee and asset management system from an IT perspective with HR integrations.

-This would allow tracking of all employees, employement statuses such as onboard/offboarding, asset tracking, and software license and deployment tracking features.
+This would allow tracking of all employees, including employment actions such as onboard/offboarding, asset tracking, and software license tracking features.

 Software deployment functionality tied into the software license management GUI.

 All functionality works, saves data, imports and can perform complex searching of the data.